OC joins Vernon and Salmon Arm communities to hold vigil against violence against women

 For information and to watch videos the day of the vigil, go to www.okanagan.bc.ca/vigil.
 Given the difficult nature of the event, a special resources section has been established on the webpage as well, providing links to community services, interventions and crisis support.

-Tags: Vernon, Salmon Arm, Aboriginal Services, Vernon Student Association Okanagan College, Okanagan College Students Union
+Tags: Vernon, Salmon Arm, Indigenous Services, Vernon Student Association Okanagan College, Okanagan College Students Union